 Employers are required to pay workers' compensation and Employer FICA taxes, as well as withhold and pay employee payroll taxes.

 Co-op student wages are excluded from unemployment insurance while students are registered for academic credit.

 *To pay or not to pay?

-To help you answer this question, take a look at the following definitions for internships:
+To help you answer this question, take a look at What Employers Need to Know about Unpaid Internships.

 How do I Create a Successful Co-op/Internship Relationship?